top of page

 Close-up view of beautifully marbled cuts of Wagyu beef, showcasing the intricate patterns of fat that promise a rich and tender flavor.

 Wagyu is famous for marbling, but here’s the part most folks don’t know: a lot of that marbling is monounsaturated fat—the same heart-smart fat found in olive oil.
-Studies of Wagyu beef and other highly marbled beef show health benefits, such as a higher proportion of these fats, which can improve the LDL/HDL balance compared to more saturated profiles.
+Studies of Wagyu beef and other highly marbled beef show health benefits, such as a higher proportion of these fats, which contains a higher proportion of monounsaturated fat compared with many conventional beef profiles.
 That’s part of why our Wagyu-Angus crosses deliver buttery tenderness without giving up a health-conscious perspective.

 You’ll also find naturally occurring omega-3s and conjugated linoleic acid (CLA) in beef.
 While amounts vary with breed and feed, these bioactive fats have been studied for potential anti-inflammatory roles.
 We keep our focus practical: raise animals calmly on high-quality pasture, finish well, and let thoughtful genetics do the rest.